-The reported carrying amounts at the respective balance sheet dates of the Group's and the Company's financial instruments other than the investment in subsidiaries, are a reasonable approximation of their fair values in view of their short-term maturities.
-The fair values of non-current financial liabilities are not materially different from their carrying amounts in view of their market rates of interest.
+The reported carrying amounts at the respective balance sheet dates of the Group's and the company's financial instruments other than the investments in subsidiaries in note 16 are a reasonable approximation of their fair values in view of their short-term maturities.
+The fair values of non-current financial liabilities that are not measured at fair value are not materially different from their carrying amounts.